 It is important to listen to your hunger signals and provide your body with the nourishment it needs.
-When hunger signals are ignored and your blood sugar levels get low, they can turn into voracious cravings!
-Always eat when you are hungry, stop when you are full, and make sure to consume enough protein and healthy fat during the week before your period to reduce sugar and carby cravings.
+When hunger signals are ignored, they can turn into voracious sugar cravings!
+Always eat when you are hungry, stop when you are full, and make sure to consume enough protein and healthy fats during the week before your period to reduce sugar and carbohydrate cravings.

 Salt & Water

 The adrenal glands govern many hormonal reactions in the body.
 As female hormone levels change, the adrenal glands are at work, pulling on an array of minerals to function properly.
 And when there’s a mineral deficiency, the body craves salty foods.
 The type of salt you choose is crucial.
 Sea salt, sea vegetables, and water-rich vegetables are high in the full spectrum of minerals our body needs.
 Avoid refined salt, canned foods, and packaged goods, as these are high in refined salt and do not provide the minerals the body needs during menstruation.

 All humans need lots of water for minerals to move through the body and effectively be used in hormonal reactions.
 When dehydrated, we often crave salt, since an excess of it will trigger the kidneys to retain water in the body.
 But, too much refined salt can lead to water retention and a feeling of being bloated and swollen all over the body.
 As a rule, drink 6-10 glasses of water daily, and choose the healthy salty foods listed above when craving salt.